-The good news is that tennis trading is big business and most online bookmakers are bending over backward to cater for the ever increasing number of bettors looking to wager on the ATP and WTA.
+The good news is that betting on tennis online is big business and most online bookmakers are bending over backward to cater for the ever increasing number of bettors looking to wager on the ATP and WTA.

-Here are six things to look for from a bookmaker ahead of your tennis betting:
+Here are six things to look for when choosing a bookmaker for your online tennis betting:

-- Reputability – you work too hard to risk losing your money to an online scam artist or fly-by-night operation.
-Always use a bookmaker recommended by bettingexpert.com
+You work too hard to risk losing your money to an online scam artist or fly-by-night operation.
+Always use a bookmaker reviewed by bettingexpert.

-- Tennis Markets – Not all bookmakers cover the same markets, and some cater more for tennis than others.
-Odds comparison sites list all of the available markets for tennis betting, and the bookies that are covering them
+Not all bookmakers cover the same markets, and some cater more for tennis than others.
+Odds comparison sites list all of the available markets for tennis betting, and the bookies that are covering them.

-- Live Streaming Service – What began as a gimmick in now becoming an integral part of the whole online tennis betting experience.
-If you are on the go, working late at the office, traveling on a train, maybe even hiding out in your den while your partner is watching the soaps, you can watch the match on your device, laptop or PC and indulge in some in-play betting – bliss!
+What began as a gimmick in now becoming an integral part of the whole online tennis betting experience.
+If you are on the go, working late at the office, travelling on a train, maybe even hiding out in your den while your partner is watching the soaps, you can watch the match on your device, laptop or PC and indulge in some in-play betting – bliss!

 If you're wondering which bookmaker might best suit your tennis betting needs and which offer the best welcome bonuses, refer to our detailed list of bookmaker reviews.